BDWiii/EnergyAI/README.md

 This is not a prototype—it's a full-stack agentic system for scalable, self-improving AI pipelines.
 Welcome to the future of intelligent AI/MLOps.

+🧠 Prompt Engineering Showcase
+Each agent in this system was designed using targeted prompt engineering strategies that emphasize clarity, modularity, and safe LLM usage.
+Below are five key prompts used to generate major components of the system:
 ___
 ![Prompt_1](images/Prompt_1.png)
 ___